formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 * **Professional Plan: Starting at $75 per user per month**
 * **Enterprise Plan: Custom pricing available**

-**User Rating and Review:**
+**Capterra User Rating and Review:**

-* **Capterra Rating: 4.5/5**
+* **Rating : 4.5/5**
-* **Customer Review:** "Alchemer gives us the flexibility we need in survey design and has significantly improved our response rates.
-The analytics tools are a game-changer for our decision-making process." – Capterra Customer Review
+* **Review:** "What I like most about Survey Gizmo is it allows you to set up the exact type of survey you need, no matter how simple or complex.
+Then you can export the data you extracted exactly as you want it."

 **5. QuestionPro**